The Balance Sheet

-A balance sheet is generally prepared at the end of a financial year and summaries assets and liabilities (what a company owns and what it owes) at a point in time and can be compared to the previous period.
+A balance sheet is a statement of fact usually prepared at the end of a financial year.
+This accounting document summaries assets and liabilities (what a company owns and what it owes) at a point in time and can be compared to the previous period.

 The statement also shows the equity in the business in the form of shareholders funds which is basically the accumulation of profits (or losses) from the profit and loss account.